emberjs/rfcs/text/0000-serializer-test-helpers.md

 # Unresolved questions

 * I'm not attached to any of the specific names.
 Would different names be clearer?
-* In what package would these actually live?
-I was assuming `ember-test-helpers`, but maybe they could actually be a part of the `ember-data` addon?
 * Another helper that might be helpful is something to assert that the normalization result is valid JSONAPI.
 Would it make sense to include that here?
-* Should these be globally available test helpers (like the acceptance test helpers)? or something that is imported from `ember-test-helpers` (like `ember-test-helpers/wait`)?